ropensci/roweb3/content/blog/2023-03-30-r-universe-stars-3-en/index.md

 ---
 slug: "r-universe-stars-3-en"
-title: "Meeting the Stars of the R-universe: Researching our brain with the magic of R-Universe"
+title: "Meeting the Stars of the R-Universe:Researching Our Brain with the Magic of R-Universe"
 author:
   - Yanina Bellini Saibene
   - Alejandra Bellini